nelsonfigueroa/nelson.cloud/content/posts/2019-09-26-wifi-hacking-with-aircrack-ng.md

 ## Hardware requirements

 To use `aircrack-ng` you'll need a wireless network adapter that has monitor mode and packet injection capabilities.
 Feel free to do some research about your particular card and its compatibility.
 There's a good guide on [the aircrack-ng site](https://www.aircrack-ng.org/doku.php?id=compatible_cards) that can help you with research.
 You can also do what I did and buy a cheap USB wireless adapter with these capabilities.
-I have the [Panda Wireless N600](https://www.amazon.com/Panda-2-4GHz-300Mbps-Wireless-Adapter/dp/B00U2SIS0O/) and it works perfectly fine on my Macbook Pro.
+I have the [Panda Wireless N600](https://www.amazon.com/Panda-2-4GHz-300Mbps-Wireless-Adapter/dp/B00U2SIS0O/) and it works perfectly fine on my MacBook Pro.

 ## Installation

 If you're not on Kali Linux, `aircrack-ng` is most likely available through your preferred package manager.
 For Windows users, refer to the [official aircrack-ng site](https://www.aircrack-ng.org/) to download the suite.
-On MacOS using [Homebrew](https://brew.sh/) you can run `brew install aircrack-ng`
+On macOS using [Homebrew](https://brew.sh/) you can run `brew install aircrack-ng`

 ## Setting up monitor mode